ahmed7rafat/CodSoft/Titanic_Survival/README.md

 ##  Project Files
 - `titanic.ipynb` → Jupyter Notebook containing data analysis, model training, and predictions.
-- `model.pkl` → Trained machine learning model for future use.
+- `titanic_survival_model.pkl` → Trained machine learning model for future use.
 - `Titanic-Dataset.csv` → The dataset used for training the model.

 ##  How to Use
 1. Open `titanic.ipynb` in Jupyter Notebook.
 2. Run all the cells to train and test the model.
-3. Use `model.pkl` to make predictions without retraining.
+3. Use `titanic_survival_model.pkl` to make predictions without retraining.

 ##  Results
 The model was trained using **Logistic Regression** and achieved good accuracy in predicting survival.